Why XRF Scientific is one to watch

 Strong, consistent fundamentals

-While the market cap for XRF Scientific is relatively small in comparison to the companies we would typically look to identify, we believe this to be a great business which exhibits solid financials over an extended period.
+While the market cap for XRF Scientific is relatively small in comparison to the companies we would typically look to identify, we believe this to be a great business that exhibits solid financials over an extended period.

 XRF has delivered consistent growth in key metrics, and after confirming a 47% increase in net profit to $2.4 million for the first half of FY21 in February and an impressive March quarter more recently, we are confident of continued growth being delivered in their upcoming full-year results to be delivered in August.